alex-calderwood/there-and-back/README.md

 The output will be in the same format as the "runs" in the results section above.

-You can use the provided data like this:
+You can use either of the dataset samples like this:

 `python -m there_and_back.recompose ./there_and_back/input_data/tiny_stories/story_001.txt output`